-This breeze is excellent to dilute your breath, keep your sweat at low levels and clear any fogging.
+This breeze is excellent to dilute your breath, keep your sweat at low levels, and clear present fogging.

 10. Prevent fogging by attaching small fans to your welding helmet.

-Another trick you can do is modifying your helmet and install small-framed fans of low voltage.
+Another trick you can do is modify your helmet and install small-framed fans of low voltage (5V).
 The basic idea is that you drill holes big enough to fit the fans at each side of the helmet at your eyes’ height.

-However, since you modify the helmet, this is not a good idea if you are still on warranty.
+However, since you modify the helmet, it’s a good idea if it’s still under warranty.

-A welding helmet fogs when you weld in a cold environment or you release excessive moisture from sweating.
+A welding helmet fogs when you weld in a cold environment, or you release moisture from sweating and breathing.